Flipper's New Adventure: Plot

-Soon after, the convicts come back for the mother and daughters, and Mr. Hopewell is made to radio the nearest Coast Guard station in Puerto Rico that he and his family are hostages.
-Sandy and Flipper make a plan to rescue them from the convicts.
+Soon after, the convicts come back for the mother and daughters, and Mr. Hopewell is made to radio the nearest Coast Guard station in Puerto Rico that he and his family are hostages; soon thereafter, Sir Halsey, Julia, Penny and Gwen are tied up by the convicts.
+Sandy and Flipper make a plan to rescue the Hopewell family from the convicts.
 Sandy distracts the convicts by releasing much-needed cans of food and luring one of the convicts into a row boat to retrieve the cans; Flipper tips the boat over and rams the convict in the stomach, knocking him out.
-(This was a surprise, and was a case where, "the animal read the script".)
+(This was a surprise, and was a case where "the animal read the script".)
 Sandy and Flipper grab him and leave him in a hidden cave.
-Through various ruses Sandy manages to get the remaining two convicts into the water.
+Sandy frees Sir Halsey, and through various ruses Sandy manages to get the remaining two convicts into the water.
 The second one is captured in the same way as the first, and the leader fights hard with a knife to fend off Flipper.
-Though he is overcome and Sandy is able to tie him to the boat hull, he manages to stab Flipper near his tail in his frantic attempts to escape, and Flipper is washed up bleeding and injured on the beach.
-Sandy sobs as he holds his injured friend.
-Sir Halsey radios that they are safe and calls for a vet.
-Flipper is nursed back to health at the Miami Seaquarium, where Porter has returned to announce his assignment as a park ranger to the Coral Key Marine Preserve and tells Sandy that will be Flipper’s new home once he recovers.
+Eventually he is overcome and Sandy is able to tie him to the boat hull, and Sandy helps Sir Halsey untie Julia, Penny and Gwen.
+However, the convict leader has managed to stab Flipper near his tail in his frantic attempts to escape, and Flipper is washed up bleeding and injured on the beach.
+Sandy sobs as he holds his injured friend, while Sir Halsey radios that they are safe and calls for a vet to care for an injured dolphin.
+Flipper is nursed back to health at the Miami Seaquarium, where Porter has returned to announce his assignment as a park ranger to the Coral Key Marine Preserve; he tells Sandy that will be Flipper’s new home once he recovers.